umeshkumhar/backupdr-client/docs/ApplianceUpdateAPI.md

 # **GetNotifications**
 > ListRest GetNotifications(ctx, )
-Fetch the notifications that needs to be displayed to the user
+Fetch the notifications that needs to be displayed to the user.
+It requires backupdr.managementServers.access IAM permission

 ### Required Parameters
 This endpoint does not need any parameter.